CALIFORNIA HIGHWAY PATROL

 GE RANGR MOTORCYCLE RADIOS, 1989-PRESENT

 The GE RANGR automobile mobile radios which began to go into service in 1988 were also supplied in a motorcycle version which featured a simplified (S-815) control head without the warning light and siren controls of the mobile S-810 control head.
-It is believed that the majority of the GE motorcycle radios did not start being installed until 1989, the car changeover being accomplished first.
-The Maxar radios began appearing in CHP scrap in early 1989, although they were not removed from in-service motorcycles, and apparently, as of 2008, there are still a few Kawasaki KZ-1000 cycles in low-usage divisions which are still fitted with the Maxar equipment.
-The RANGR motorcycle radio chassis itself is a 40 Watt version of the mobile as used in the cars.
+It is believed that the majority of the GE motorcycle radios did not start being installed until 1990, the car changeover being accomplished first.
+The Maxar radios began appearing in CHP scrap in early 1989, although they were not removed from in-service motorcycles, and apparently, even as of 2008, there were still a few Kawasaki KZ-1000 cycles in low-usage divisions which were still fitted with the Maxar equipment.
+The RANGR motorcycle radio chassis itself is a 40 Watt version of the mobile as used in the cars but is otherwise identical.

 Beginning in 1996, a mobile repeater was added to the motorcycle RANGR package.
 That repeater consisted of a specially modified GE M-PA portable radio, and fit in a specially constructed spacer between the RANGR mobile and the top cover.
 CLICK HERE for a pdf copy of the service manual for this repeater (approx. 1.1 Mb pdf file.)